Wittle-South-LLC/redux-immutable-model/README.md

 ---------

 * 0.5.0 - Fixes #15 - getApiHeaders needs to pass verb as well as headers to allow verb-specific behavior
+* 0.5.1 - Fixes #20 - Adds synchronous actions to start / cancel new and edit workflows